Carlomk1/basic-machine-learning/README.md

 # Results
-In this project, the basic techniques of Machine LEarning were applied for the first time on the basis of theory using a practical example.
+In this project, the basic techniques of Machine Learning were applied for the first time on the basis of theory using a practical example.
 Aspects relating to the correct procedure using training/optimization/validation steps and the application of more complex models can now take place after learning the basics.

 <!-- MARKDOWN LINKS & IMAGES -->